docker-library/docs/lightstreamer/content.md

 $ docker run --name ls-server -d -p 80:8080 lightstreamer
 ```

 This will map port 8080 inside the container to port 80 on local host.
-Then point your browser to `http://localhost` and watch the Welcome page showing real time data flowing in from the locally deployed demo application, which is a first overview of the unique features offered by the Lightstreamer technology.
+Then point your browser to `http://localhost` and watch the Welcome page showing real-time data flowing in from the locally deployed demo application, which is a first overview of the unique features offered by the Lightstreamer technology.
 More examples are available online at the [demo site](http://demos.lightstreamer.com).

 ## Custom settings

-It is possibile to customize each aspect of the Lightstreamer instance running into the container.
+It is possible to customize each aspect of the Lightstreamer instance running into the container.
 For example, a specific configuration file may be supplied as follows:

 ```console
 $ docker run --name ls-server -v /path/to/my-lightstreamer_conf.xml:/lightstreamer/conf/lightstreamer_conf.xml -d -p 80:8080 lightstreamer